JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

               dmgVersion = "..."
               // a version only for the pkg package pkgVersion = "..."

+              // a build version for all macOS distributables packageBuildVersion = "..."
+              // a build version only for the dmg package dmgBuildVersion = "..."
+              // a build version only for the pkg package pkgBuildVersion = "..."
             }
             windows {
               // a version for all Windows distributables